 Wartburg College is a great choice for students pursuing a Teacher Education Subject Specific degree.
 Graduates from the Teacher Education Subject Specific program at Wartburg College earn 10.5% above the standard college graduate in this field.
 Students who enjoy a more slow-paced life will appreciate Wartburg College's location in the small town of Waverly, Iowa.

 Any student pursuing a degree in Teacher Education Subject Specific needs to take a look at University of St Thomas Minnesota.
-Graduates of the subject specific ed program state that they receive average early career earnings of subject specific ed and mid-career earnings of $62,443.
+Students from the Teacher Education Subject Specific major at University of St Thomas Minnesota get 9.3% above the average graduate with the same degree.
 Positioned in Saint Paul, Minnesota, this institution is a sound option for students who enjoy the thrills of a major city.

-Excellent education for veterans and military members has earned University of St Thomas Minnesota a high rating.
+Score higher than 26 on the ACT?
+That is over the usual applicant score, so you have a good possibility of getting in.
 You'll get to meet others from many different nationalities because of UST MN's diverse student body.
 A virtual tour could be an easy way to explore University of St Thomas Minnesota.

 Every student pursuing a degree in Teacher Education Subject Specific needs to look into University of Iowa.
 University of Iowa teacher education subject specific students earn 7.7% more than the typical subject specific ed student.
 The setting in a big city is wonderful for scholars seeking out considerable prospects for social networking, experience, and discovery.